 exposure is associated with omics features that are central to our

-network, despite not having the most number of features associated with
+network, despite not having the greatest number of features associated

 significant impact on the omics features, even if it is not associated